hipe/tmx/callback/doc/issues/004-the-states-of-knownness.md

-## what is a "knownness", and what is a known known?
+## a "knownness" is our formal treatment of a "known known"

 this is not epistemology - we are simply describing our data structures, so hopefully we won't be here long.

 ### what is a "knownness"?